Taxes

 E-Filing an Extension via IRS Free File

-Regardless of income, taxpayers also have the option of utilizing IRS Free File to file an extension electronically.10 Still, you’re required to estimate and pay any taxes owed by April 15 if you plan to use IRS Free File to request an extension.
+Regardless of income, taxpayers also have the option of utilizing IRS Free File to file an extension electronically.9 Still, you’re required to estimate and pay any taxes owed by April 15 if you plan to use IRS Free File to request an extension.

 Pros and Cons of Filing for a Tax Extension

 That’s why it’s important to avoid waiting until the last minute to file your taxes.
-But there’s always the option of filing an extension if those things do come up.
-If you do wait until the last minute, keep in mind that you’re not only creating more financial stress for yourself.
+But there’s always the option of filing for an extension if those things do come up.
+If you do wait until the last minute, keep in mind that you’re not only potentially creating more financial stress for yourself.
 You’re also putting more pressure on whoever is preparing your taxes.
 That can lead to mistakes on your return and missed tax planning opportunities.
 Filing an extension can help ensure that your return is accurate.

-The obvious con to filing an extension is that you’re prolonging emotional toll that can coincide with filing your taxes.
+The obvious con to filing an extension is that you’re prolonging the emotional toll that can coincide with filing your taxes.
 Just because you file an extension doesn’t mean that you’ll be able to get out of gathering your tax documents and other pertinent information needs to file your return.
 And again, you’re still required to pay your taxes by April 15, even if you request for an extension to file your return by October 15.

 What If You Missed the April 15 Deadline to File an Extension?

-If you didn’t file your return or an extension by April 15, that doesn’t mean that you should wait to complete Form 1040 or pay any taxes that are owed.11 Paying your taxes as soon as possible will help limit the amount you’ll owe to the IRS in penalties and interest.
+If you didn’t file your return or an extension by April 15, that doesn’t mean that you should wait to complete Form 1040 or pay any taxes that are owed.10 Paying your taxes as soon as possible will help limit the amount you’ll owe to the IRS in penalties and interest.

 Penalties, Penalties, Penalties

-There is also a “failure to pay” penalty.15 The penalty is 0.5% on late payments of any unpaid balance for each month or partial month.
+There is also a “failure to pay” penalty.14 The penalty is 0.5% on late payments of any unpaid balance for each month or partial month.
 The failure to pay penalty also won’t exceed 25%.
 However, the 0.5% penalty increases to 1% after 10 days.
 If you receive notices from the IRS for failure to pay and failure to file penalties, the failure to file penalty would be 4.5% and the failure to pay penalty would be 0.5%.

 The Main Takeaway